Vanguard (organization): History

-During the first ten months of Vanguard, from fall 1965 to spring 1966, its prominent members were Juan Elorreaga, Dixie Russo, Billy Garrison, Joel Williams, and January Ferguson.
-Although not advised by Glide, Vanguard held its 1965 Thanksgiving and Christmas dinners in Glide's basement.
-These were attended by Glide minister Rev. Ed Hansen, who remembered his contact with Vanguard as minimal: "Rather than being 'assigned' to meet with Vanguard ...
-I don't remember how many times I met with Vanguard, except that it was certainly more than once and likely only a few times before I left to return to Claremont."

-In spring 1966, Vanguard members picketed small businesses that refused to serve the LGBT youth.
-When others asked Vanguard to demonstrate for their causes, Ravarour insisted that Vanguard maintain its focus on LGBT rights.
+In spring 1966, Vanguard members picketed small businesses that refused to serve the LGBTQ+ youth.
+When others asked Vanguard to demonstrate for their causes, Ravarour insisted that Vanguard maintain its focus on LGBTQ+ rights.
 In May, Rev. Williams asked Ravarour to apply for the war on poverty grant but Ravarour declined and resigned as Vanguard's leader.
 Advertisements by Vanguard attracted J. P. Marat, who joined Vanguard and was elected president, becoming its firebrand spokesperson.
 On May 30, 1966, Hansen offered for Glide to sponsor Vanguard, which the membership voted to accept.

 Glide's sponsorship began in June 1966.
 Mamiya was appointed Glide's first advisor to Vanguard, which was overseen by Ministers Louis Durham, Vaughn Smith, and Cecil Williams.
 Glide encouraged Vanguard to apply for non-profit status.
 Hansen began to attend meetings and assisted with the non-profit application, for which Marat was unanimously re-elected.
 Consultant Mark Forrester assisted it to apply for War on Poverty EOC funds, assisted by Joel Roberts.
-Mamiya founded the weekend Vanguard Dances that attracted hundreds of LGBT people with DJ Mr. Friday.
+Mamiya founded the weekend Vanguard Dances that attracted hundreds members of the LGBT community with DJ Mr. Friday.
 Despite this, Vanguard's membership experienced only small gains.